Uh La La La

-"Uh La La La" is a 1997 song recorded by Italian singer Alexia featuring additional vocals by an uncredited male rapper.
-It was released as the fourth single from her debut album, Fan Club (1997), and is written by Roberto Zanetti and Alexia herself.
-The song was a summer hit of 1997 in Europe and became Alexia's international breakout success.
-It reached number-one in Spain, number two in Finland and was a top 10 hit also in Austria, Ireland, Italy, Scotland, Sweden and the UK.
+"Uh La La La" is a song recorded by Italian singer-songwriter Alexia featuring additional vocals by an uncredited male rapper.
+It was released by DWA Records and Sony Music as the fourth single from the singer's debut album, Fan Club (1997), and is co-written by Roberto Zanetti with Alexia.
+Produced by Zanetti, the song became a European summer hit of 1997 and was Alexia's international breakout success.
+It reached number-one in Spain, number two in Finland and was a top-10 hit also in Austria, Ireland, Italy, Scotland, Sweden and the UK.
 After its success in Europe, the song was remixed for a UK release the following year, which also saw release in Australia, where it peaked at number 17.
-This was her last single to be released by different labels in different territories as after this all her releases would be by Sony Music.
+This was her last single to be released by different labels in different territories as after this all her releases would be by Sony.
+The music video for "Uh La La La" was directed by Luca Lucini and filmed in the US.

 Release

 The song was released in Italy on CD and 12" (coded DWA 97.02), with releases in other European countries following.
 As before (and for the final time) the German edition would be released by ZYX, the Spanish release by Blanco y Negro, the French release by Panic (a subsidiary of Polygram), and the Finnish release by K-Tel.
 A full set of releases was commissioned for Europe by Sony Music, once again on their Dancepool label; a maxi CD, 2-track CD, and 12" release (Sony code 664517).
 Two remix releases followed; one entitled 'Remix' and a doublepack of remixes by Fathers of Sound.
 The Fathers of Sound remixes would contain vocals and lyrics that were not on the original version.
 This was the second and last single to feature radio jingles on the CD.

 After officially signing to Sony for all future releases, plans were made to properly launch Alexia's career outside of Europe.
 In 1998, Almighty Records were commissioned to provide a remix and edit for the UK market (Sony code 665567) in order to launch her career.
 The remix was also used for the Australian release later that year (Sony code 665766).
-Due to its popularity, the Almighty edit would be released on all versions of Alexia's second album, The Party.
+Due to its popularity, the Almighty edit would be released on all versions of Alexia's second album, The Party (1998).
 In 1999, the track was released in America under the Epidrome label.